jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: ”Judge Judy” has a 5,000,000 salary, while Supreme Court Justice Ginsberg has a 90,100 salary.
+⚡<!-- FUNFACT --> Fun fact: Jim Henson first coined the word “Muppet”.
+It is a combination of “marionette” and “puppet.”

 </div>